 2.2 Project Partners & Objectives

 The Potomac River Basin Water Resources DEVELOP team partnered with the National Park Service (NPS) National Capital Region Network (NCRN) and the Stroud Water Research Center (SWRC).
-The NCRN is an inventory and monitoring program that currently monitors 37 streams within the National Park Units in Maryland, Virginia, West Virginia and Washington D.C.
+The NCRN is an inventory and monitoring program that currently monitors 37 streams within the National Park Units in Maryland, Virginia, West Virginia, and Washington D.C.
 As a whole, NPS works closely with local governments and organizations to preserve the natural and cultural resources of National Parks throughout the United States.
 SWRC is a non-profit organization whose mission is to advance knowledge and stewardship of freshwater systems through global research, education, and watershed restoration.

 NPS has a particular interest in this project to understand where to better focus management actions.
 The main point of concern was the difference in water quality for high-managed areas compared to low-managed areas, if any.
 Currently, satellite data is not heavily utilized by NPS to observe water quality conditions and changes over time.
 The goal of this project was to use Earth observations to better enhance NPS’ ability to observe trends in water quality.
 The main objectives of this project were to create land use change maps, analyze the relationships between land cover change/hydrological conditions and water quality, and finally, create social media posts to communicate this research to the public.